 It’s true: boy names starting with L include the most popular name in the US right now.
-Besides Liam, favorites like Lucas and Luke rank well, too.
+Besides Liam, favorites like Leo and Luke rank well, too.
 All of this makes the letter L one of the most popular choices for a son’s first initial in the US – third, in fact, behind only J and A.

 Lots of favorites are surname-inspired.
 Think Logan, Landon, and Lincoln.

 But then there are the rarities – Lorcan and Lafcadio and Loxley, too.